rvega1204/spring-boot-paymentchain/README.md

 - **Security**: Authentication and authorization using Spring Security to ensure secure access to the application.
 - **Dockerized**: The entire application is containerized for ease of deployment.
 - **Spring Cloud Admin Integration**: Allows monitoring and managing the services in a distributed system.
+- **Microservices Architecture**: The application is split into several microservices that handle different aspects of the business logic (Customer service, Transaction service, Product service).

 ## Getting Started